Postdoctoral fellows

 Do we pay travel expenses for postdoctoral interviews?
 Generally not.
 We encourage you to combine visiting our group with other meetings in the Boston area.

 Do we allow collaborations?
-Yes, we encourage them (examples).
+Yes, we encourage them.

 What is the typical time for a postdoctoral research?
 It ranges from a couple of months (for some of our recent PhDs that go basically directly to faculty positions) -- to 3 years (typical) -- to career research positions.
 As with the research projects, this a highly individual decision that requires careful (re)evaluation, not a one-size-fits-all solution.

 What are past trainees doing now?
-See our table of current and previous lab-members for a summary.
+See our table of current and former lab members for a summary.

 What is the focus of our Center?
-Developing technologies enabling biological data integration for systems modeling, with the ultimate tests being applicability to health, education and environmental quality. (see Mission)
+Developing technologies that enable high-throughput DNA synthesis, genome engineering, and biological data acquisition as well as novel integrations of biology with engineering.
+Ultimately we want these to be applicabile to health, education and environmental quality.

-What are the fringe benefits?
-Competitive with similar institutions (details)
+Salary and fringe benefits?
+Competitive with similar institutions.

 How to navigate to the lab?
 See Maps and accomodations web page